Mount Tom (Washington)

 Mount Tom is a remote 7076 ft mountain summit located within Olympic National Park in Jefferson County of Washington state.
-Its nearest higher neighbor is Mount Olympus, 1.76 mi to the east.
+The nearest higher neighbor is Mount Olympus, 1.76 mi to the east.
 Due to heavy winter snowfalls, Mount Tom supports the massive White Glacier on its northeast slope, despite its modest elevation.
 This glacier is the westernmost glacier in the contiguous states, and the summit is the westernmost peak higher than 7000+ feet elevation.
 Precipitation runoff from the mountain drains into tributaries of the Hoh River.

 History

 The mountain was originally named Mount Reid in 1890 by the Seattle Press Expedition for Whitelaw Reid, editor and proprietor of the New-York Tribune.

 The history of the mountain's present name has two competing stories.
 One has it named for Thomas M. Hammond, Jr., a surveyor active in the west end of the Olympic Peninsula from 1895 to 1904.
 The second version has it named after boy scout Thomas Martin, a member of the 1914 first ascent climbing party led by Edmond S. Meany.
 Meany, who was then the Commissioner of Scouting in Seattle, promised the party of scouts that the first to reach the summit would have it named for him, and the 13-year-old bested his companions.
 Tom Martin would later become Washington State Treasurer, and a candidate for governor in 1952.